GeorginHsu/GeorginHsu.github.io/_pages/about.md

 I am currently a senior student in Tsinghua University, Computer Science and Technology Department.

-My research interests lay on robotics, multi-modal and computer vision.
+My research interests lay on embodied AI, multi-modal and computer vision.

 Specifically, I’m passionate about dexterous hand and humanoid.
 Besides, I’m interested in world model and VLA.